Kat632/PP4-LettuceEat/README.md

      - **Reason for not featuring in this release** - Once again, I ran out of time to implement this feature before the project's due date.
 This will also be developed further in the future after grading is complete.
 - **Categorise Recpies**
      - **Feature** - Recipes could be organised into categories, thus enabling users to search by categories.
-     - **Reason for not featuring in this release** - In hindsight, this would have been very easy to implement at the beginning of the project when I was designing the models.
+     - **Reason for not featuring in this release** - In hindsight, this would have been easier to implement at the beginning of the project when I was designing the models.
 I will include this in the future, after grading is complete.

 [Back to top ⇧](#Lettuce-Eat)